MTG19/Coins-game/README.md

 # Coins-game
-In this game the players take turns removing coins from a pile of coins, always removing a non-zero square number of coins.
+Coins game (Subtract a square) : This is a two-player mathematical game of strategy.
+It is played by two people with a pile of coins (or other tokens) between them.
+The players take turns removing coins from the pile, always removing a non-zero square number of coins (1, 4, 9, 16, ...).
 The player who removes the last coin wins.